 Sometimes I get up on my high horse and declare that I will never waste food ever again.

-And then sometimes I throw my hands in the air and give up.
+And then sometimes I throw my hands in the air, and give up.

-A whole bowl full of apples that had been declared ‘yucky’.
+There was a whole bowl full of apples that had been declared ‘yucky’.

 How to Make Oven Baked Dried Apples